Trust4AI/POET/README.md

 http://localhost:8000/api/v1/redoc
 ```

+Also, yo can see the OpenAPI specification in our [wiki](https://github.com/Trust4AI/POET/wiki)

 ### Example

 Below, we illustrate how to generate a list of sentences with gender bias with the prompt generator POET.
 For this, I